 Refinance Your Car Loan

 You can try refinancing your existing car loan so that you have a lower interest rate and smaller payments.
-If you want to pay it off more quickly, you can shorten the term on the loan, or you could just increase the amount you are currently paying on your own to pay the loan off faster.
+If you want to pay it off more quickly, you can shorten the loan's term, or you could increase the amount you are currently paying yourself and pay off the loan faster.
 You can also lower your car payment by stretching out the refinanced loan for additional years, but you'll also pay more in interest.
 And, if you have missed payments, you may not qualify for a car loan.